 Manual Therapy for Neck Pain

-- Massage, which applies pressure to the soft tissues of the body, such as the muscles.
+Pressure is applied to the soft tissues of the body, such as the muscles.
+Massage can help relax muscles, increase circulation, and ease pain in the soft tissues.

-- Manipulation, which uses pressure on a joint.
+Pressure is applied to a joint.
 It can be done with the hands or a special device.
 The careful, controlled force used on the joint can range from gentle to strong, and from slow to rapid.
-Sometimes other joints of the body are also worked on to help treat the spine.

 Manipulation is not recommended if you have nerve-related problems that are very severe or getting worse.